lsaravia/AmazonFireTippingPoints/AmazonasFires.md

 ## Methods

 Our region of study is the Amazon Basin (Figure S1).
-This includes Brasil, which represents 60% of the area, as well as eight other countries (Bolivia, Colombia, Ecuador, Guyana, Peru, Suriname, Venezuela, and French Guiana).
-We chose this region because a significant amount of fires extend to tropical moist forest outside Brasil [@Cardil2020], and the whole area is thought to be a crucial tipping element of the Earth-system [@Lenton2013;@Staver2011].
+This includes Brazil, which represents 60% of the area, as well as eight other countries (Bolivia, Colombia, Ecuador, Guyana, Peru, Suriname, Venezuela, and French Guiana).
+We chose this region because a significant amount of fires extend to tropical moist forest outside Brazil [@Cardil2020], and the whole area is thought to be a crucial tipping element of the Earth-system [@Lenton2013;@Staver2011].

 ### Fire data and parameters